Ramarren/cl-parser-combinators/README.markdown

 ### primitive parsers

 This are the building blocks for most parsers.
 It is also possible to construct a thunk directly for efficiency.
 All parsers are obtainable only though their generators.
-Macors `def-cached-parser` and `def-cached-arg-parser` can be used to avoid recreating a parser every time.
+Macros `def-cached-parser` and `def-cached-arg-parser` can be used to avoid recreating a parser every time.

 `(zero)` is a parser generator for a parser which represents a parsing failure